Hilmer Wiberg: 2025 season

 In 2025, Wiberg achieved a bronze medal in the F2 European Championship in his rookie season, finishing third behind Nikita Lijcs and Edgaras Riabko.

 Throughout the World Championship, he secured multiple podium finishes, including a third-place finish in the season opener at Brindisi, Italy, where he finished behind winner Matthew Palfreyman and runner-up Peter Morin.

 Going into the championship-deciding final race in Vila Velha de Ródão, Portugal, Wiberg held the championship lead with 39 points, ahead of his sister Mathilda (34 points) and Peter Morin (32 points).

 The dramatic finale

 The championship-deciding race on 21 September 2025 proved to be one of the most dramatic in F2 history.
 Starting from fifth position on the grid, Wiberg was in contention for the title when disaster struck.
 On lap 25, "championship leader Hilmer Wiberg's title challenge unravelled when technical gremlins forced his retirement, ending his hopes."

 The mechanical failure eliminated Wiberg from the race at the crucial moment, allowing his sister Mathilda to take control and ultimately claim both the race victory and the world championship.
 Despite the disappointment of losing the title, Hilmer was classified as the championship runner-up, finishing second in the final standings.

+S3 World Endurance Championship (2026)

+In May 2026, Wiberg raced for Monsnauteam alongside Benjamin Berti, Maverick Grolet and Adam Wrenkler at the 24 Heures Motonautiques de Normandie at Poses, which served as the entire 2026 UIM S3 World Endurance Championship.
+Monsnauteam won Race 2 on Saturday and finished second in Race 3 on Sunday, securing the vice-championship title with 50 points behind winners Team Touax MRK Racing on 57 points.